Fadoli/node-red-contrib-function/README.md

 This adds a log to the cloneMessage function.

-Note, security holes from within `vm` are still accessible
+Note, this node is still affected by security holes from within `vm` are still accessible

 ```js
 console.log((this.constructor.constructor("return this"))().global)